Penang: Local governments

 Penang is also divided into five administrative districts – two in George Town and three in Seberang Perai.
 Each district is headed by a district officer.
 The lands and district office in each district deals with land taxation, thus differing from local governments that manage urban administration and maintenance of infrastructure.

 After Pakatan Rakyat was voted into power in 2008, the newly-elected state government attempted to reinstate local government elections within Penang, which have been suspended since the 1960s.
 At the time, the Barisan Nasional-controlled federal government objected to the move, which eventually led to the Federal Court's decision that local government elections do not fall under the jurisdiction of state governments.

 Judiciary

 The Penang High Court building in George Town was built in 1903.

 The present-day Malaysian judicial system traces its roots to 19th-century George Town.
 In 1807, Penang was granted a Royal Charter which paved the way for the establishment of a Supreme Court.
 In the following year, the Supreme Court of Penang (now Penang High Court) was inaugurated at Fort Cornwallis with the appointment of Edmond Stanley as the first Recorder.

 The Penang High Court serves as the highest court in the state.
 Notable lawyers who served the high court include Tunku Abdul Rahman, Cecil Rajendra and Karpal Singh.
-There are also four Magistrates Courts and two Sessions Courts throughout Penang.
+Another high court is located in Butterworth, Seberang Perai and there are also four other Magistrate and Session Court complexes throughout Penang.